MicrosoftDocs/architecture-center/docs/example-scenario/ai/automate-document-processing-azure-form-recognizer-content.md

 * [Blob Storage][Azure Blob Storage] is a service that's part of Azure Storage.
 Blob Storage offers optimized cloud object storage for large amounts of unstructured data.

 * [Azure Data Lake Storage][Azure Data Lake Storage] is a scalable, secure data lake for high-performance analytics workloads.
 The data typically comes from multiple heterogeneous sources and can be structured, semi-structured, or unstructured.
 Azure Data Lake Storage Gen2 combines Azure Data Lake Storage Gen1 capabilities with Blob Storage.
-As a next-generation solution, Data Lake Storage Gen2 provides file system semantics, file-level security, and scale.
+Data Lake Storage Gen2 is a next-generation solution that provides file system semantics, file-level security, and scale.
 But it also offers the tiered storage, high availability, and disaster recovery capabilities of Blob Storage.

 * [Azure Cosmos DB][Azure Cosmos DB] is a fully managed, highly responsive, scalable NoSQL database.
 Azure Cosmos DB offers enterprise-grade security and supports APIs for many databases, languages, and platforms.
 Examples include SQL, MongoDB, Gremlin, Table, and Apache Cassandra.
-Serverless, automatic scaling options in Azure Cosmos DB efficiently manage capacity demands of applications.
+Serverless, automatic scaling options in Azure Cosmos DB efficiently manage the capacity demands of applications.

 * [Azure Cognitive Service for Language][Azure Cognitive Service service page] offers many NLP services that you can use to understand and analyze text.
-Some of these services are customizable, such as custom NER, custom text classification, conversational language understanding, and question answering.
+Some services, such as custom NER, custom text classification, conversational language understanding, and question answering, are customizable.

 * [Machine Learning][Azure Machine Learning service page] is an open platform for managing the development and deployment of machine-learning models at scale.
-Machine Learning caters to skill levels of different users, such as data scientists or business analysts.
+Machine Learning caters to the skill levels of different users, such as data scientists or business analysts.
 The platform supports commonly used open frameworks and offers automated featurization and algorithm selection.
 You can deploy models to various targets.
 Examples include [AKS][Deploy Azure Machine Learning to AKS], [Azure Container Instances][Deploy Azure Machine Learning to ACI] as a web service for real-time inferencing at scale, and [Azure Virtual Machine for batch scoring][Tutorial: Build an Azure Machine Learning pipeline for batch scoring].
 Managed endpoints in Machine Learning abstract the required infrastructure for [real-time][Deploy and score a machine learning model by using an online endpoint (preview)] or [batch][Use batch endpoints (preview) for batch scoring] model inferencing.

 * [AKS][Azure Kubernetes Service (AKS)] is a fully managed Kubernetes service that makes it easy to deploy and manage containerized applications.
 AKS offers serverless Kubernetes technology, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.

 * [Power BI][Power BI] is a collection of software services and apps that display analytics information.

 * [Azure Cognitive Search][Azure Cognitive Search] is a cloud search service that supplies infrastructure, APIs, and tools for searching.
-You can use Azure Cognitive Search to build search experiences over private, heterogeneous content in web, mobile, and enterprise applications.
+Azure Cognitive Search can build search experiences over private, heterogeneous content in web, mobile, and enterprise applications.

 ### Alternatives